ariga/atlas/doc/md/concepts/dev.md

 :::info

 Atlas cleans up after itself!
-You can use one instance of a "Dev Database" for multiple environments, as long as they are not accessed concurrently.
+You can use the same instance of a "Dev Database" for multiple environments, as long as they are not accessed concurrently.

 :::